paydro/vim-config/README.markdown

-# Paydro's vim configuration file
+# Peter's vim configuration file

 This is my vim configuration.